How To Become a Licensed Real Estate Agent in New York

 The student reads the coursework for each lesson a few paragraphs at a time.

-Once you finish a lesson, the student must take a quiz before being able to move on to the next lesson.
+Once you finish a lesson, the student must take a quiz before being able to move on to the next class.

 This is done to make sure the student understands each lesson.